CRBroughton/hackernews-clone/README.md

 npx prisma migrate deploy
 ```

-To test the database, start Altair and run the 'Query Database' query
+To test the database, import the Insomnia collection and run the 'Query posts from database' query
 , which should return an empty array.